 Here’s a quick summary of which devices use OLED display tech:

 One factor you may not have considered when purchasing a new device is what the associated repair costs might be in the event you break the screen.

 Not surprisingly, as OLED displays are newer technology, they are more expensive to manufacture than LCD displays.
 As such, if your iPhone uses an OLED display, you should expect screen replacement costs to be higher than similar models that use an LCD display.

 If you are looking to repair a broken OLED screen, you should make sure that the repair service you use is replacing the screen with an OLED display and not LCD.
 We guarantee you’ll notice the difference – both in terms of display quality and power usage!

 Unlike some of our competitors, at fix2U, we’d never consider swapping out your premium OLED screen with an inferior LCD one.
 If you phone has an OLED screen, we’ll always replace it with OLED.
 Simple as that.
-And for your complete peace of mind, all our screen replacements are guaranteed for five years.
+And for your complete peace of mind, all our iPhone screen replacements are guaranteed for five years.